So you want to know what split system air conditioning installation involves.

 How getting the groundwork right can help you keep your home comfortable

-This step is just as important as the installation itself, and normally takes the form of a home visit.
+This step is just as important as the installation itself, and normally requires a home visit!

-Your installer will first evaluate your home.
-In particular, they’ll focus on:
+Your installer will first evaluate your home, focusing on:

 - Vent locations

 - Air ducts

 - Where your supports are located